describes herself as someone who “usually plays it safe”. But when

 A little about the Mandala art; each Mandala is individually foraged, created and photographed.
 Meredith has since started traveling for workshops outside of RI and the US.
 These mandalas are impermanent eco-art.
 Once captured at the moment of design, they are left to recycle back into nature and will never look the same as they did at the exact moment.
 Every Mandala is completely different in color, texture, movement and feel.
 Used as a way to connect deeper with nature, start a mantra or complete a meditation, these mini art installations are a way to feel the tactile side of nature and experience the environment on a more meaningful level.

+Meredith’s work is inspired by the farm coast of Tiverton RI and the fauna we walk amongst everyday.
 Meredith Brower, photographer and eco-artist, is owner/operator of Meredith Brower Photography, Firefly Mandalas and founder/director of the Firefly Yoga & Wellness Festival.
 A graduate of the Rochester Institute of Technology with a Bachelor of Fine Arts in Commercial Photography.

 works are an exploration; an exploration of myself as a person

 and myself as an artist.
 Of texture, color, and layering.
 An

 exploration of fun, a peaceful being, happiness and excitement.

 Playing with scale and proportions of the figures along with